vladankd/tOp-etch-a-sketch/readme.md

 - add lighten colors functionality
   #when lighten is selected shader is deselected and vice versa
 - add erese pixel color functionality
-- grid size value display while range scrol is moved
+- grid size value display while range scroll is moved

 ## NOTES

 #TODO

+- Firefox layout is not very good because of the way how firefox renders the pixels